Do I Need a Permit?

 PERMITS NOT REQUIRED FOR:

-- One-Story detached accessory buildings used as tool and storage sheds, playhouses and similar uses less than 120 square feet.
+- One-Story detached accessory buildings used as tool and storage sheds, playhouses and similar uses 120 square feet or less.

 - Lawn Sprinklers don't require permits, but do require review prior to installation for backflow assembly approval.
 For approval or information, contact Durango Certificates or (970)375-4882